-Your PPO health care network includes physicians and nurse practitioners that you may choose to furnish your primary medical care.
+Your PPO health care network includes physicians who are internists, family practitioners, or pediatricians and nurse practitioners that you may choose to furnish your primary medical care.
 These health care providers are generally called primary care providers.
 As a member of this health plan, you are not required to choose a primary care provider in order for you to receive your health plan coverage.
 You may choose any covered provider to furnish your health care services and supplies.
 But, your choice is important because it will impact the costs that you pay for your health care services and supplies.
 Your costs will be less when you use health care providers who participate in your PPO health care network to furnish your covered services.